PDTenpas/pdtenpas.github.io/pages/bookmarks/feeds.md

 [**The Analytics Engineering Podcast**](https://roundup.getdbt.com/s/the-analytics-engineering-podcast): Conversations with data practitioners inventing the future of analytics engineering.

 [**Talk Python To Me**](https://talkpython.fm/): Talk Python To Me is a podcast for developers who are passionate about Python.
 Learn about the language and related technologies.

-[**Not So Standard Deviations**](http://nssdeviations.com/): Roger Peng and Hilary Parker talk about the latest in data science and data analysis in academia and industry.

 ## Blogs